Oppkey/r-beats-python/README.md

 A Quarto website mockup to explore how content written by Midori AI can be used in content marketing.

-The concept is to create a site where R excels over Python in data science and statistics and mix it with content produced from webinars or events.
+The concept is to create an interactive community site that highlights areas where R excels over Python in data science and statistics.
+Community content from webinars or events is mixed in with AI-generated, human edited, technical content.

-## Overview
+## Campaign Concept

-This site provides detailed comparisons and analysis of specific areas where R programming language provides superior capabilities compared to Python.
+The concept site provides detailed comparisons and analysis of specific areas where R programming language provides superior capabilities compared to Python.
 While both languages are excellent tools, R has distinct advantages in statistical computing, research, and specialized domains.

 ## Site Structure